Solar Panel Warranties: 4 Things You Need to Know

 Talk With Your Contractor

 When you go over options for a residential solar panel installation, ask about the details on both solar performance guarantees and solar workmanship warranties.
-Make sure you know exactly what is and isn’t covered.
-Your contractor can help you understand the specifics for your home’s installation.
+Make sure you know exactly what is and isn't covered.
+Your contractor can help you understand the specifics of your home's installation.

 If you have friends or neighbors who are also considering solar panel installations, share this post with them so that everyone can make decisions with confidence.